mtumilowicz/poligon/README.md

 * **WeakReferencesRealTimeExample** will be solution to the following
 problem:
 *Provide an real time example where weak references could be used*
+* **SoftReferencesRealTimeExample** will be solution to the following
+problem:
+*Provide an real time example where soft references could be used*